CreaaZ/chromium-flask-api/Readme.md

 ### Endpoints

-Currently, two endpoints are exposed.
+Currently, the following endpoints are exposed.
-One to open a specific URL in the browser, another one to refresh the browser.

 #### /open_url

+Opens the given website in Chromium.
+Launches a Chromium window if not present

 ```http
 POST http://localhost:5005/open_url